THUNLP-AIPoet/Datasets/PQED/README.md

 ### V0.1
 * Number of poems: 173
 * Provided criteria: fluency, coherence, meaningfulness and overall score
-* Genre of poetry: Chinese quatrain
+* The Genre of poetry: Chinese quatrain

 ## 1. Format
 PQED is saved in JSON format.
 Each line is a poem.
 An example is as follows: